HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-Rerunning the last three Almanac years with the new, stricter definition, we see in the chart above that our usage of third -parties on our website has grown slightly on last year by 0.2% on desktop and 0.4% on mobile.
+Rerunning the last three Almanac years with the new, stricter definition, we see in the chart above that our usage of third parties on our website has grown slightly on last year by 0.2% on desktop and 0.4% on mobile.

 45.85% of requests on mobile and 45.09% of requests on desktop are third-party requests and this is similar to last year.